LGPD: What is a Data Protection Officer

 Essentially, they can create multidisciplinary committees with professionals from different areas to discuss actions, implementation, and management of data handling practices in your company.

-Sign up for your free trial today and get on the road to LGPD compliance.
-Alternatively, book a call and get a personalized demo of our complete LGPD compliance solution from a data privacy expert.
+Book a call and get a personalized demo of our complete LGPD compliance solution from a data privacy expert.

 Download your free LGPD e-book and have it delivered directly into your inbox.